danielabar/meblog/src/markdown/rails-query-perf.md

 Another way to improve performance is to reduce the total number of rows returned by the query with additional filters (i.e. SQL WHERE clauses).
 This could require some discussion between engineering and product teams to make sure everyone understands the business problem that is being solved.
 For example, in this case, it turns out the admin team really wants to focus on recent trips with low ratings, so they can investigate what happened on some of those trips to improve customer experience.
 They've defined a "low" rating as 3 or fewer stars, based on a 5 star rating system.
 Up until now, they've been sorting the results client side by low rating, and investigating those.

-Given this better understanding of the requirements, another `where` condition can be added to the scope, to only retrieve trips where the rating is less than or equal to 3.
+Given this better understanding of the requirements, another `WHERE` condition can be added to the scope, to only retrieve trips where the rating is less than or equal to 3.

-**CAUTION:** When adding further `where` clauses to reduce the amount of data being returned, always check whether there's an index on the column you're planning to filter by.
+**CAUTION:** When adding further `WHERE` clauses to reduce the amount of data being returned, always check whether there's an index on the column you're planning to filter by.
 Otherwise, you could inadvertently make performance worse while trying to improve it!
 In this case, there already is an index on `trips.rating`.
 We saw this earlier when inspecting the table schema with `\d trips` in the database console:

 ```
 => \d trips